project-chip/connectedhomeip/src/app/clusters/mode-base-server/README.md

 Mode Base is a pseudo cluster.
 It has no cluster ID.
 It exists only to be derived from by other clusters.

-# How to use a ModeBase derived cluster
+# How to use a Mode Base derived cluster

-To use a ModeBase derived cluster, you need to
+To use a Mode Base derived cluster, you need to

 -   Create a class that inherits the `ModeBase::Delegate` class.
 For simple examples that store all their data in memory, look at the